karpathy/ulogme/README.md

 ## TODO
 - **MAC OSX support**.
 Requires port of functionality in `logactivewin.sh` and `keyfreq.sh` to MAC OSX.
 - Possibly incorporate support for lowres screen snapshots.
 These can already be logged with `./logdesktop.sh` but are not yet displayed
-- Incorporate support for note taking.
-Already logged with `./note.sh`, but not yet visualized.
 - Much more visualizations and analysis!

 ## License